ubclaunchpad/clinical-logging/contributions.md

 ### Link to Notion ticket
 Go to the tasks page in the notion and click on the `...` on the relevant task, copy link, and paste it here

+## What not to commit
+**Before making any commits, please ensure the following are not being committed**:
+Although most of these items are included in the .gitignore files, it's good to double check:
+- `node_modules`
+- Anything in the root-level `assets` folder
+- Any Flowleaflets provided files, for example the logbook pages
+- Python virtual environment folders
+- Any `.env` files

+Additionally, ensure that in any files that are to be committed, please do not include sensitive info such as API keys, patient information, or user credentials.